PowerShell/PowerShell/demos/WindowsPowerShellModules/README.md

 ```

 Note that this is only effective in the current PowerShell session.
-If you want to persist this, you can add this line to your profile:
+If you want to persist this, you can add `Add-WindowsPSModulePath` to your profile:

 ```powershell
 "Add-WindowsPSModulePath" >> $profile